The Moderation Epidemic

 “…chronic social stress causes…changes in BW [body weight], composition and endocrine measures that persist after repeated stress and recovery cycles and that may ultimately lead to metabolic disorders and obesity.”

-There aren’t many safe ways to use diet (or exercise for that matter) to lose weight rapidly.
-The ways that do work tend to take longer, and do so in a manner which keeps stress low and improves metabolic rate, protecting health as the number one priority.
+There aren’t that many safe ways to use diet (or exercise for that matter) to lose weight rapidly.
+Rapid weight loss means excessive lipolysis, encouraging stress and energy metabolism suppression, increasing aging and disease risk, and often eventually making obesity issues worse.
+The ways that do work tend to take longer, and do so in a manner which keeps stress and free fatty acid (especially PUFA) exposure low, and improves metabolic rate, protecting health as the number one priority.

 See More Here